SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-device-data.md

 #### To retrieve and apply a configuration snapshot to a device which supports text-based configuration

-The most basic form of configuration is a simple text-based configuration.
-Here a simple text command can be send or recieved from a device.
-We recommend you to use this form for small human readable configuration files only.
+The most basic form of configuration is text-based configuration.
+A text command can be sent or received from a device.
+We recommend you to use text-based configuration for short human readable configuration files only.

 ![Send Text Configuration](/images/users-guide/DeviceManagement/devmgmt-devices-config-text-getnewsnapshot.png)